ELISSA-Main/elissa3_wiki/wiki/networking_setup.md

 7. If this is the initial installation, you should be met by a password setting prompt.
 Enter a password of your choosing.
 8. You are now inside the control center.
 Locate the option "Quick Setup" default settings should be working well for you.
 9. You will be prompted to connect to a network: Choose your HOTSPOT and enter the corresponding password
-10. Ensure that the operating Mode is set to "client" (This may be done in Quick Setup or later via the option "Operating mode" in the control panel)
+10. Ensure that the operating mode is set to "client" (This may be done in quick setup or later via the option "operating mode" in the control panel)

-## Setup of Network extension
+## Setup of network extension

-1. Use an appropriate PSU to connect to the Network-Switch
+1. Use an appropriate PSU to connect to the network-switch
 2. Connect your router to the Network-Switch via a LAN cable.
-Each Ethernet port on the switch is numbered, choose the highest number and connect it.
+Each ethernet port on the switch is numbered, choose the highest number and connect it.
-3. Now you may connect your Raspberry Pi's or other Computers to the Network-Switch !
+3. Now you may connect your Raspberry Pi's or other on-board computers to the network-switch

-All devices connected to the Router will now be referred to as being in the "inner" Network.
+All devices connected to the router will now be referred to as being in the "inner" Network.

-## Connecting to inner Network Devices
+## Connecting to inner network devices

 Now that your inner Network is set up, it's time to find and connect to the devices inside of it.
-Assuming you're still using Ubuntu, this should be easy enough !
+Assuming you're still using Ubuntu, this should be easy enough!
 You may do this on either the HOST or another device connected to the HOSTS Hotspot.

 Run the command:
 ```shell
 ifconfig
 ```
 This should list all network interfaces.
-One of them being your Wi-Fi Antenna you either used to create the Hotspot or used to connect to it.
+One of them being your Wi-Fi antenna you either used to create the Hotspot or used to connect to it.

 Now type in the command:
 ```shell